Joojoobee87/kids_in_tow/README.md

 Where tests failed, the relevant alterations were made to the code, changes saved and committed and the test was repeated to ensure it responded correctly.

+A link to the Milestone 2 Testing excel can be found [here](documentation/MS2_Testing.xlsx "Milestone 2 Testing – Kids in tow")

 ### Issues
-Aside from small formatting and styling issues in the code, I encountered a couple of more significant issues, these included:
+Generally, issues that cropped up throughout the build were rectified as / when they were noticed during development.
+Testing took place once the build was finalised and the issues observed were corrected and code committed and pushed back out to GitHub.
+Aside from small formatting and styling issues in the code, I encountered a couple of more significant issues, these include:
 -	Google Map not loading on initial page load, without having to complete a browser refresh.
+This was rectified by removing the ‘async’ attribute from the Google Maps script tag.
+The Google Map now loads as expected on all platforms and browsers apart from Internet Explorer.
+I have done extensive research into this issue but as yet have been unable to find a solution to make the map load in IE. This is a ‘known issue’ and something that will be addressed should further development of the site take place in future.
+-	When clicking the ‘Apply’ button on the filters tab, after the initial click, any subsequent clicks or where the user had already started scrolling, the page would scroll to the top and back down to activities more than once, moving up and down in a vertical motion, rather than once down to the activity section.
+I replaced the existing function with a function using the ‘scrollIntoView()’ method which fixed the issue.
 -	I would have liked the filters to show only activities that met all of the filters highlighted.
 At the moment, the website displays any activity that has at least one of the highlighted filters.
 In future, if developing the site further, I would like to enhance the capability of the filters to only show activities that exactly match the user’s criteria – this would be done as part of the overall development of the filters.
--	When clicking the ‘Apply’ button on the filters tab, where more than one filter is selected, or where the user has already started scrolling, the function scrolls the page up and down in a vertical motion, rather than once down to the activity section.
-A link to the Milestone 2 Testing excel can be found [here](documentation/MS2_Testing.xlsx "Milestone 2 Testing – Kids in tow")

 ## Deployment

 **GitPod and GitHub**